Pooling and Unitization Explained for Mineral Owners

 Voluntary pooling happens when all mineral owners in the proposed unit agree to the terms.
 This is the simplest path but requires unanimous consent.

 Forced pooling (also called compulsory pooling) is a legal process where the operator asks the state regulatory agency to pool unleased mineral owners into the unit.
 This happens when one or more owners can't be located, refuse to lease, or can't agree on terms.
-The regulatory agency issues a pooling order that sets the terms for the uncommitted owners.
+Operators can only force pool mineral interest owners once good-faith leasing negotiations or location attempts have failed.

 What a Pooling Order Means for You